 How it Works

-Depending on where you are on your journey, the best way for us to work together varies.
-That said, there are a few universal elements – I generally work with my clients via phone, and between sessions I encourage my clients to find ways to apply and practice what we're working on.
-I don’t necessarily assign ‘homework’, but I am always ready with some ideas, suggestions, or resources to help a client focus in on a specific area if they want.
+I’m a psychotherapist and a coach, and depending on where you are on your journey, the best way for us to work together varies.
+That said, there are a few universal elements – I generally work with my clients via phone or video, and between sessions I encourage my clients to find ways to apply and practice what we're working on.
+I don’t necessarily assign ‘homework’, but I’m always ready with ideas, suggestions, or resources to help a client dive deeper into a specific area if they want.
+Keep reading to learn more about the process.

 “Steve isn’t just going through the motions.
 He is truly invested in those who are willing to work hard, are open to change, and are willing to trust him to help with that process.”